 Kirchwey had tried to bring Albany Law in line with the most progressive law schools in the country.
 But in doing so, he had eroded the niche that Albany Law had occupied since its inception: men of limited time and money had always looked to the law school as an alternative to the more prestigious programs.

 After Kirchwey, trustees and faculty may have sought a less ambitious man.
 Accordingly, they chose an obscure 43-year-old Albany lawyer, Lewis Benedict Hall, class of 1870, to become the fifth dean.

 Improvements were made to the building the law school occupied, a former church that was home to Albany Law for 46 years.
 Hall also made changes to the curriculum, first reinstating the one-year course of study.
 Admission requirements were also relaxed under Hall.

-The changes in program appear to help, but the school was still short of students and tuition.
+The changes in program appear to have helped, but the school was still short of students and tuition.
 An average of about 50 students was enrolled annually during his tenure.
 After four years, Hall left, believed to have returned full-time to his Albany law practice.